 By Serena Gordon

-The findings were published Oct.
-16 in the New England Journal of Medicine.
+The study findings were published online Sept.
+9 in the Journal of the American Heart Association.

 Copyright © 2020 HealthDay.
 All rights reserved.

 SOURCES: Matthew Singleton, MD, chief electrophysiology fellow, Wake Forest University School of Medicine, Winston-Salem, N.C.; John Osborne, MD, director, cardiology, State of the Heart Cardiology, Dallas; Journal of the American Heart Association, online